Benders Subproblem Decomposition for Bilevel Problems with Convex Follower: A Dedicated Benders Decomposition Method for BSOCP

-Note that Problem \eqref{prob:inner:dual} is feasible, since otherwise, Problem \eqref{prob:inner} is infeasible or unbounded for any $\hat x \in \X$ and contradicts Assumptions \ref{assum:lb} and \ref{assum:ub}.
-If Problem \eqref{prob:inner:dual} is unbounded, then Problem \eqref{prob:inner} is infeasible and BD adds a feasibility cut to the RMP using an unbounded ray of Problem \eqref{prob:inner:dual}.
-If Problem \eqref{prob:inner:dual} has a finite optimal value, which means $\hat x$ is feasible to Problem (MIP), then BD adds an optimality cut to the RMP.
-BD iteratively solves the updated RMP (Problem \eqref{prob:M0}) and the BSP (Problem \eqref{prob:inner:dual}) until the value of $t$ in the optimal RMP solution and the optimal BSP solution agree.
+Note that, without loss of generality, we can assume that Problem \eqref{prob:inner:dual} is feasible, since otherwise, Problem \eqref{prob:bl:inner:bilinear} is infeasible for any $\hat x \in \X$ due to Assumption \ref{assum:lb}, and thus we can conclude that Problem \eqref{prob:bl} is infeasible.

-Unfortunately, for large-scale bilevel problems, Problem \eqref{prob:inner:dual} is highly complex since it has primal-related (e.g., \eqref{eq:inner:dual:primal1} and \eqref{eq:inner:dual:primal2}) and dual-related (e.g., \eqref{eq:inner:dual:dual}) constraints for Problem \eqref{prob:bl:lower} which are linked by variable $w$. {\em The main contribution of this paper is to show that Problem \eqref{prob:inner:dual} does not need to be solved as a whole.} Rather, the Benders cuts of Problem (MIP) can be obtained by solving two more tractable problems, i.e., a problem associated with the lower-level problem (to be defined as Problem \eqref{prob:s1}) and a problem related to the upper level problem (to be defined as Problem \eqref{prob:s2}).
+Unfortunately, for large-scale bilevel problems, Problem \eqref{prob:inner:dual} is highly complex since it has primal-related (e.g., \eqref{eq:inner:dual:primal1} and \eqref{eq:inner:dual:primal2}) and dual-related (e.g., \eqref{eq:inner:dual:dual}) constraints for Problem \eqref{prob:bl:lower} which are linked by variable $w$.
+In this section, we show that Problem \eqref{prob:inner:dual} does not need to be solved as a whole.
+Rather, the Benders cuts of Problem (MISOCP) can be obtained by solving two more tractable problems, i.e., a problem associated with the lower-level problem (to be defined as Problem \eqref{prob:s1}) and a problem related to the upper level problem (to be defined as Problem \eqref{prob:s2}).